FantasticalG/ComfyUI-AutoSetup-RunPod-Container/README.md

 Both run in the background; if either exits, the container shuts down so the pod can restart cleanly.

+> ⚠️ **Security warning — do not expose these ports to the public internet.**
+> JupyterLab is started with **no token and no password** (`--ServerApp.token='' --ServerApp.password='' --ServerApp.allow_origin='*'`), and both services bind `0.0.0.0`.
+Anyone who can reach port **8888** gets arbitrary code execution (effectively root) on the GPU host, and port **8188** exposes the full ComfyUI API.
+This is only safe behind RunPod's authenticated proxy or a trusted private network.
+If you map these ports directly (e.g. local `docker run -p`, a public VPS), put them behind authentication / a firewall, or set a Jupyter token.
+See [docs/known-issues.md](https://github.com/FantasticalG/ComfyUI-AutoSetup-Script/blob/main/docs/known-issues.md).

 ## Persistence

 All installed data lives under `/workspace/ComfyUI`.
 Mounting a volume at `/workspace` (the `./data` bind mount above, or a RunPod network volume) preserves ComfyUI, extensions, and downloaded models across restarts.
 Combined with `SKIP_UPDATE=1`, restarts become near-instant.